-Publications IUGS Manual of Standard Methods for Establishing the Global Geochemical Reference Network Chapter 3.2 Annexe A3.2.1 Supplementary material
+Publications IUGS Manual of Methods for Establishing the Global Geochemical Reference Network Chapter 3.2 Annexe A3.2.1 Supplementary material

 Chapter 3.2 Annexe A3.2.1 Supplementary material